conormcq24/RandomArrayGenerator/README.md

 - .NET Framework, 6.0

 ## How to Use
-- Open the solution file inside the Random Number Generator folder
+- Clone repo using git clone https://github.com/conormcq24/RandomArrayGenerator.git
+- Open RandomArrayGenerator Directory
+- Open src directory
+- Open RandomArrayGenerator.sln
-- Run the random number generator in debug mode
+- Run RandomArrayGenerator in debug mode
-- Select an available option
+- Enter a displayed number

 ## Program Explanation
 <p> First the Application creates an ordered list of numbers 1-10000 list so